michelmbem/AddyScript/docs/classes.md

 An event specification consists of the **event** keyword followed by the prototype of the event.
 The prototype is a name (an identifier) followed by a comma-separated list of parameters in parentheses.
-Once an _foo_ event is defined in a class, this automatically adds three methods to the class:
+Once a _foo_ event is defined in a class, this automatically adds three methods to the class:

 * A method to add handlers to the _foo_ event: `void add_foo(closure handler)`
 * A method to remove handlers from the _foo_ event: `void remove_foo(closure handler)`
 * A method to trigger the _foo_ event: `void trigger_foo(...)`.

   _trigger_foo_ is always private and always has the same parameters as the event itself.

 ### Specifying an operator overload: